Self-paced

 No description has been provided for this image

-In summary, despite there being some relationship with these characteristics versus the predictor, the significance is not very high, not being decisive factors on whether a passenger survived or not.
+In summary, despite there being some relationship between these characteristics versus the predictor, the significance is not very high, not being decisive factors on whether a passenger survived or not.

 In [11]: